Keywords: day, 24-hour, Genesis one, commentaries, Gordon Wenham, Victor Hamilton, Kenneth Matthews, Bruce Waltke, John Walton, C. J. Collins

 Speaking of the seventh day, Aquinas said,

 Nothing entirely new was afterwards made by God, but all things subsequently made had in a sense been made before in the work of the six days (Aquinas 1947b).

-Also the Reformers Martin Luther (1958, p.
-3) and John Calvin (1554, p.
-78) accepted the days in Genesis as days of 24 hours.
-As did John Wesley, who said concerning the age of the earth:
+Also, the Reformers Martin Luther (1958, 3) and John Calvin (1554, 78) accepted the days in Genesis as 24-hour days, as did John Wesley, who said concerning the age of the earth,

-. . . the Scriptures being the only Book in the World, that gives us any Account, of the whole Series of God’s Dispensations toward Man from the Creation for four thousand Years . . .
-(Wesley 1763, vol. 2, p.
-227).
+The Scriptures being the only Book in the World, that gives us any Account, of the whole Series of God’s Dispensations toward Man from the Creation for four thousand Years.
+(Wesley 1763, vol. 2, 227).

 The history of the teaching of the church on the days of creation lends extremely strong support to the 24-hour view being the correct interpretation of Scripture.

 Gordon Wenham is a distinguished Old Testament scholar who has also authored commentaries on Numbers and Leviticus and written numerous articles for scholarly journals.
 He is currently a lecturer at Trinity College Bristol, England.

 Wenham understands Genesis 1 to be unique in the Old Testament.
 He notes that it is neither typical poetry nor normal Hebrew prose, as “its syntax is distinctively different from narrative prose” (Wenham 1987, 10).
 He instead calls it a “hymn,” believing it to be elevated prose (Wenham 1987, 10).
 Wenham sees the use of phrases in day one that become a formula in the subsequent days as making the narrative highly stylized (Wenham 1987, 37).
 Because of this, Wenham believes Genesis 1